cite-architecture/hocuspocus/README.md

 # hocuspocus#

 `hocuspocus` is a system for managing a corpus of citable texts.
 It is implemented in groovy, and uses gradle for its build system.
-You can retrieve binary jars, and zip files with source and documentaiton directly from the Nexus reposistory at http://beta.hpcc.uh.edu/nexus.
+You can retrieve binary jars, and zip files with source and documentation directly from the Nexus reposistory at [http://beta.hpcc.uh.edu/nexus](http://beta.hpcc.uh.edu/nexus) or by using the maven coordinates group `edu.holycross.shot`, name `hocuspocus`.

-Some additional documentation in multimarkdown format is in the docs directory.
+Additional documentation in multimarkdown format is in the `docs` directory.

 ##Usage and prerequisites##